N0x31/markdown-fr/syntax/tables.md

 | col 2 est     | centrée         |   $12 |
 | les zèbres    | sont swag       |    $1 |

-Les deux points peuvent être utilisés pour aligner les colonnes
+Both points can be used to align columns

-Les traits (|) sont optionnels et vous n'avez pas besoin de faire que le Markdown raw s'alligne parfaitement.
-Vous pouvez aussi utiliser de l'inline Markdown.
+Traits (|) are optionnals and you don't need to make the Markdown raw perfectly matches.
+You can also use inline Markdown.

-Exemple:
+Example:

     Markdown | Assez | Moche
     --- | --- | ---